marco262/my_wiki/data/dnd/race/dwarf.md

 ## Mountain Dwarf

 As a mountain dwarf, you're strong and hardy, accustom ed to a difficult life in rugged terrain.
 You're probably on the tall side (for a dwarf), and tend toward lighter coloration.
-The shield dwarves of northern Faerun, as well as the ruling Hylar clan and the noble Daewar clan of Dragonlance, are mountain dwarves.
+The shield dwarves of northern Faerûn, as well as the ruling Hylar clan and the noble Daewar clan of Dragonlance, are mountain dwarves.

 **Ability Score Increase.** Your Strength score increases by 2.